boxed/kodare.net/_posts/2024-10-01-django-next-leap.markdown

 I believe we can make a leap as big as from 0.9 to 5.0 or even bigger, but with a very small effort.

-Many small things are more important than big strategic things, but the Django development roadmap has focused on advanced ORM features and async which, while needed, is also a huge amount of work for comparatively little gain.
-There's lower hanging fruit.
-And there's a *lot* of it.
+Many small things can be more important than big strategic things.
+While the Django development roadmap has focused on advanced ORM features and async, lower hanging fruit has been left unaddressed.
+And there's a lot of it!

  Here's a list of things that are small fixes and that would make a massive difference: